February 7, 2019 by

 In marriage, we consent to stick with each other for better, for worse, for richer, for poorer, in sickness as well as in health – but what does not come up in our vows to one another is the way to handle the mounting needs of senior care as our parents age.

 Yet with our life span increasing, it is highly recommended to have a strategy based on both the needs of our parents as they grow older, as well as the multitude of daily needs, all while honoring our cherished relationship with a spouse.
 It’s a challenge that’s causing tension and pressure for 80% of couples interviewed, resulting in detachment and much less quality time together.
-At Home Independent Living shares the following areas in a marriage that are especially impacted by caregiving for a senior loved one:
+At Home Independent Living shares the following areas in a marriage that are especially impacted by live in elderly care for a senior loved one:

 - Finances.
 Still retaining the top position when it comes to the reason cited for divorce, economic strain is amplified when the older parent has not yet implemented a financial plan for long-term care.
 Truthfully discussing frustrations with one another and working together to explore options to pay for services can really help.

 - Fatigue.
 As rewarding as it can be, meeting the needs of an elderly family member demands a great amount of time and effort – leaving hardly any left over at the end of the day for your spouse.
 Consider opportunities for the assistance of other people or hire expert in-home senior care assistance, so you can be sure to allow for high quality time with your significant other.

 - Frustration.
 Rising frustration and diminished patience are a couple of typical unwanted effects of exhaustion, and sadly, we have a tendency to lash out at individuals we love the most when feeling overwhelmed.
 Permit imperfection, practice understanding, and seek professional help if needed.